kzky/python-online-machine-learning-library/README.md

         2,0.1,0.2, ...,0.9

 ## Note
-* All labeled samples to be used for learning are included in memory.
+* All labeled samples to be used for learning are stored in memory.
-* Dense matrix format (2-dimensional ndarray) are used now.
+* Dense dataset (2-dimensional ndarray) are used now.
 * All algorithm except for Multi-Class Multi-Label CW and SCW are for binary classification only.
-* A sample is normalized such that the norm of sample is equal to 1.
-* Bias, 1 is added to a sample.
+* Bias, 1 is added to a sample, so you do not have to add 1 to dataset.

 ## References
 * http://webee.technion.ac.il/people/koby/publications/arow_nips09.pdf